japertechnology/aws-lambda-nodejs-catch-all/README.md

 This project requires **Node.js 20 or later**, as specified in `package.json`.

+## TypeScript

+Type declaration files are included for all handlers.
+Run `npm run build` to regenerate them after making changes.

 ## Deployment

 Zip the contents of the repository and upload them using the AWS CLI: